Greg Salyer

 Emory University

 A teacher, scholar, and administrator in higher education for over thirty years, my odyssey begins in the Appalachian Mountains and now finds me at home in the City of Angels.
 In between I have encountered a number of gods and monsters but have always looked for ways to wisdom for myself and others.
-Trained in interdisciplinary humanities, I have taught courses in literature, philosophy, and religious studies in small liberal arts colleges, regional universities, and Research I institutions.
+Trained in interdisciplinary humanities, I have taught courses in literature, philosophy, and religious studies in small liberal arts colleges, regional universities, and research institutions.
 Since 2000 I have created and taught courses online at several universities, including Rutgers, Maryland, and Walden.
 Publications include articles and books on Native American literature, postmodernism, literature and theology, and other interdisciplinary topics.
 Currently, I write and teach a few courses and am especially excited about Thicket.

 - MA in Humanities — Western Kentucky University